 Ben Marwick, Associate Professor at the University of Washington, explains in this presentation that it helps you manage dependencies.
 It gives a computational environment that is isolated from the host, and at the same time transparent, portable, extendable and reusable.
 Marwick uses Docker and R for reproducible research and thus bundles up his works to a kind of Research Compendium; an instance is available here, and a template here.

-Carl Boettiger, Assistant Professor at UC Berkeley, has also written in detail about using Docker for reproducibility in his ACM SIGOPS paper ‘An introduction to Docker for reproducible research, with examples from the R environment’.
+Carl Boettiger, Assistant Professor at UC Berkeley, wrote in detail about using Docker for reproducibility in his ACM SIGOPS paper ‘An introduction to Docker for reproducible research, with examples from the R environment’.

-An R extension you may want to dockerize is Shiny.
+An R extension you may want to dockerise is Shiny.
 Flavio Barros dedicated two articles on R-bloggers to this topic: Dockerizing a Shiny App and Share Shiny apps with Docker and Kitematic.
-The majority of talks at useR!2017 presenting real-world deployments of Shiny mentioned using Dockerized Shiny applications for reasons of scalability and ease of installation.
+The majority of talks at useR!2017 presenting real-world deployments of Shiny mentioned using dockerised Shiny applications for reasons of scalability and ease of installation.

 The company Seven Bridges provides an example for a public container encapsulating a specific research environment, in this case the product Seven Bridges Platform (“a cloud-based environment for conducting bioinformatic analyses”), its tools and the Bioconductor package